Mod Podge and Tissue Paper Candle Holders

 A scissors and/or rotary cutter

-Work surface you can get glue on (I used that paper plate)
+Work surface you can get glue on (I used the paper plate in the photo above)

 Cut strips of your chosen tissue paper the right size for your candle holder.
 My tissue paper ended up being 3 inches by 12 inches.
 I got my candle holders at Dollar Tree.
 They worked really well for this project since they had pretty straight corners (they do angle slightly).
 I found that cutting the tissue paper with my rotary cutter (just a cheap one I use for crafting--not my good fabric rotary cutter) leaves you with much straighter lines than cutting with a scissors (and I could see the lines from my cutting mat through the tissue paper).